pybites/pybites.github.io-source/content/django-zip.md

 We use Django's `HttpResponse` object which we have to give a `Content-Disposition` attribute.
 To directly serve up the resulting zipfile, not writing it to disk, I use `zipfile`'s `writestr`.
 Getting the snippets from Django's ORM is as easy as: `Script.objects.all()`.
 I also added a _README_ file.

-Now visit the download endpoint: http://localhost:8000/download -> A zipfile should automatically download to your desktop:
+Now visit the download endpoint: http://localhost:8000/download -> a zipfile should automatically download to your desktop:

 ![download the zipfile]({filename}/images/django-zip/download-endpoint.png)